BubbleOKAN: A Physics-Informed Interpretable Neural Operator for High-Frequency Bubble Dynamics: Introduction

 The remainder of this paper is organized as follows.
-Section~\ref{sec2} discusses the limitations of the original DeepONet architecture in learning R-P equation-based bubble dynamics.
-Section~\ref{sec3} presents the governing equations examined in this study, the R-P equation and K-M equation.
-Section~\ref{sec4} introduces the proposed solutions to the challenges faced in previous studies, including the incorporation of adaptive activation functions and physics-based constraints.
-Section~\ref{sec5} presents the simulation results, ranging from a single-step initial radius based on R-P and K-M equations to multiple initial radius cases based on the K-M equation.
-Further, a comparison between the single-step training technique and the two-step training technique is also presented.
-To this end, Section~\ref{sec6} concludes the study with a summary of findings, limitations, and future directions.
+Section~2 presents the governing R-P and K-M equations for bubble dynamics.
+Section~3 highlights the limitations of the original DeepONet architecture in learning R-P equation-based bubble dynamics.
+In Section~4, we discuss various operator learning architectures, including physics-informed DeepONet, two-step DeepONet, and the proposed two-step DeepOKAN.
+Section~5 presents the results, ranging from single-step initial radius cases based on the R-P and K-M equations to multiple initial radius scenarios using the K-M equation with two-step DeepONet and two-step DeepOKAN.
+We also compare our results with other state-of-the-art methods, such as FNO, CNO, WNO, and OFormer.
+Furthermore, a systematic ablation study is performed with respect to the number of Rowdy activation terms.
+Finally, Section~\ref{sec6} concludes the study, summarizing the key findings, limitations, and future directions.